eliaskioni/BadStatusLine/README.md

 # <h1 style="color:#42f448">BadStatusLine</h1>
 ## Possible bug
->### I thought of creating this project to try to show case a small issue that caused our system to misbehave
+>### I thought of creating this project to try to show case a small issue that caused our system to misbehave.

 ## Disclaimer
 > ### I still consider myself an amateur developer.
-Kindly forgive my lack of knowledge if what am reporting is wrong.
+Kindly forgive my lack of knowledge if what am reporting is wrong, not accurate or irrelevant.

 ## To reproduce what am saying.
 > ### Clone this repo [BADSTATUSLINE](https://github.com/eliaskioni/BadStatusLine.git) and cd to it's directory.